-- 3 Although antiarrhythmic drugs remain the first and most frequently used approach to therapy for - 4 arrhythmias, there is growing concern about their safety.
-Organ toxicity may occur with some of - 5 these drugs.
-However, the most serious problems are cardiac side effects including conduction - 6 abnormalities, worsening of congestive heart failure, and aggravation of arrhythmia. - 7 Antiarrhythmic drugs are drugs with a narrow therapeutic window, and there is a small plasma - 8 concentration interval between the lowest effective dose and the first toxic dose, that is, between - 9 undertreatment and the toxic or proarrhythmic effect. - 10 Errors have been reported with antiarrhythmic drugs leading to serious patient harm.
-The main - causes of errors include; toxicity due to wrong dose or rate of infusion, failure to properly monitor - patient, serious drug-drug interactions or mix-ups between drugs that resulted in inadvertent - administration of an antiarrhythmic drug.
+Although antiarrhythmic drugs remain the first and most frequently used approach to therapy for arrhythmias, there is growing concern about their safety.
+Organ toxicity may occur with some of these drugs.
+However, the most serious problems are cardiac side effects including conduction abnormalities, worsening of congestive heart failure, and aggravation of arrhythmia.

+Antiarrhythmic drugs are drugs with a narrow therapeutic window, and there is a small plasma concentration interval between the lowest effective dose and the first toxic dose, that is, between sub-therapeutic and the toxic or proarrhythmic effect.

+Errors have been reported with antiarrhythmic drugs leading to serious patient harm.
+The main causes of errors include; toxicity due to the wrong dose or rate of infusion, failure to properly monitor the patient, and serious drug-drug interactions or mix-ups between drugs that resulted in inadvertent administration of an antiarrhythmic drug.